Is Culinary School a Waste of Money?

 And Chef Thomas Keller didn’t go to culinary school.
 But chefs James Beard, Julia Child, Christina Tosi, and David Chang all did.

-Culinary school, like any postsecondary education, requires a financial investment.
-So if you can get a job as a cook without it, is culinary school a waste of money?
+Culinary school, like any postsecondary education, requires a financial investment, which might feel like a risk.
+So if you can get a job in the restaurant and hospitality industry without it, is culinary school a waste of money?

 No!
 And here’s why.